CoderDojoDCU/candy-v-fruit/README.md

-# CoderDojo - Start Node - Create a social network
+# CoderDojo - Start Node - Candy v Fruit

 This is an introduction to server side programming in Node.js and was created for CoderDojo members.
-The aim of this session is to create a social network in 2 hours! which we can then launch and sell for billions
+The aim of this game is to teach the fundamentals of programming and server side prorgamming in a fun way.

 ## Step 1 Install Node